BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 Retains properties from +1 version, incremented to a +2 weapon.

 ##### Creation
-The upgrade will require the Longsword +1: Harrower; six fire agate gem; plus 6,000 gold.
+The upgrade will require the Light Crossbow +1: The Army Scythe; six fire agate gem; plus 8,000 gold.